 Townhouses are a type of low-rise building comprised of at least three dwelling units.
 As multiple units are typically attached to each other, townhouses provide a greater density than single- or semi-detached dwellings in a form that is generally compatible within an established neighbourhood.
-Townhouses provide similar amenities to a single- or semidetached dwelling at a more affordable price, promoting neighbourhood diversity.
-As a form of 'gentle density,' townhouses are often used as transitional buildings between new lowand mid-rise buildings and existing residential neighbourhoods.
+Townhouses provide similar amenities to a single- or semi-detached dwelling at a more affordable price, promoting neighbourhood diversity.
+As a form of 'gentle density,' townhouses are generally appropriate as transitional buildings between new lowand mid-rise buildings and existing residential neighbourhoods, particularly when they are well-designed and compatible in height, scale and massing.